-Key difference between Bookkeeping vs Accounting
+Key Differences between Bookkeeping vs Accounting

 Both Bookkeeping vs Accounting are popular choices in the market; let us discuss some of the major Differences Between Bookkeeping vs Accounting:

 - A business cannot be judged by the data accumulated through bookkeeping until and unless it is being processed through Accounting.
-In other words, Accounting acts as a bridge between Bookkeeping and Management decision.
+In other words, Accounting acts as a bridge between Bookkeeping and Management decisions.

 - Bookkeeping is generally checked by the Accountants before they are prepared for the Financials statements.

 Below is the topmost comparison between Bookkeeping vs Accounting

 |Meaning||Related to identifying, measuring, and recording financial transactions in a business.||Related to the process of summarizing, interpreting, analyzing, and communicating through Ledger and journal.|

 |Objectives||The primary objectives of Bookkeeping involve storing financial transactions in a chronological manner.||Segregating and Posting Financial data under proper heads and interpreting business from the ongoing financial transactions.|